 Continue the famous tradition of placing unstamped postcards inside the barrel at Post Office Bay.
 Also, observe the mocking bird of the Galapagos, some species of Darwin’s finches, yellow warblers, and lava lizards.
 Visit Cormorant Point, which features endemic plants such as Scalesia villosa, Galapagos daisies, white sand black mangrove, and holy stick.

-Visit Cerro Mesa Reserve where you can observe numerous endemic plants, 7 subspecies of Darwin’s finches, vermillion flycatcher.
-See the impressive view of Baltra, Santiago, Isabela, Santa Fé, Daphne Islands.
+Visit the Highlands of Santa Cruz where you can observe giant tortoises, lava tubes, and the wet zone scalesia forest.
 In the afternoon, spend time at the Charles Darwin Research Station.
 Observe the giant tortoises that are part of the reproduction program.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee $100 per adult (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; charges and all items of a personal nature such as laundry, consumption from the mini-bar located in suites, alcoholic and non-alcoholic beverages; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental (advanced reservation required, $50 per person); kayak rental ($30 per person); diving charges; Internet; fuel surcharge ($180 per person approx.).
+Air ticket from Quito/Guayaquil to Galapagos ($475 per adult, $335 per child under 12); accommodation before/after cruise; transfers in Quito or Guayaquil unless specified above; Galapagos National Park entrance fee; Galapagos Transit Card; items of a personal nature such as laundry, medical services, consumption from the mini-bar located in suites, alcoholic and non-alcoholic beverages except those mentioned as included; gratuities to ship staff is left to the discretion of the passenger; traveler’s insurance; wet suit rental; kayak rental; Internet; taxes for items/activities onboard; fuel surcharge.